mrasahi/templateEngine/README.md

 run `npm install` in the terminal and it will download the required apps from package.json

+Once the download is complete, run `node app.js` into the terminal.

 # Tests

 <img src="./assets/img/preview1.jpg" width = "100%">